apache/pulsar/site2/docs/schema-manage.md

     * If a topic does not have all of them (a schema/data/a local consumer and a local producer):

-        * If `isAllowAutoUpdateSchema` = true, register the schema and connect.
+        * If `isAllowAutoUpdateSchema` sets to **true**, then the consumer registers a schema and it is connected to a broker.

         * If `isAllowAutoUpdateSchema` sets to **false**, then the consumer is rejected to connect to a broker.